oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Office 365 tenant data residency consideration is required to ensure the organisation's Office 365 tenant is created and data is stored in Australia.

-Office 365 Region Design Decisions for all agencies and implementation types.
+Office 365 Region Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---